PLPAcademy/day-3-assignment-Prof-want/README.md

 What is the purpose of setting a root password during MySQL installation?

+ans B

 A) To create a user account for your MySQL server
 B) To secure your MySQL installation with a super-secret password
 C) To activate MySQL Workbench
 D) To allow multiple users to access MySQL

 How do you begin managing your database after installing MySQL?
+ans B

 A) Start by installing additional plugins
 B) Launch MySQL Workbench and connect to your MySQL Server